 A two-day trip along the Blue Ridge Plateau from Roanoke (Milepost 120) to the Virginia state line (Milepost 216) is highlighted by intensive exposure to the Blue Ridge cultural landscape.
 The rural experience on the Parkway and on adjacent lands highlights mills, music, and agriculture, demonstrating how people have interacted with the landscape over time.
 The opportunity to camp overnight in two iconic Blue Ridge towns will make this a memorable visit.

-Leave Roanoke early in the morning and drive the four mile loop around Roanoke Mountain (Milepost 120.4) for some great views of the region and a stroll along the Summit Trail (.1 mile) before heading south.
+Leave Roanoke early in the morning and drive up Mill Mountain Spur Road to the Roanoke Star and Overlook (Milepost 120.4) for some great views of the region.
 Climbing up onto the flat plateau of the Blue Ridge, pull into overlooks at Cahas Knob (Milepost 139) or Devil’s Backbone (Milepost 143.9) where you can look off of the steep escarpment and across the east to the piedmont.

 There are many options for picnicking in the Plateau District, including Rocky Knob (Milepost 169).
 In the area, take the opportunity to hike along the ridge tops with options that include the Picnic Area Loop Trail (Milepost 169, 1.0 miles) or the Black Ridge Trail (Milepost 169, 3.1 miles).

 Late Afternoon – Early Evening

 After exploring Rocky Knob by foot or in your car, head into Floyd, VA (from VA Rt 8 at Milepost 165, six miles to Floyd) for crafts, shopping, restaurants, and lodging in one of the most eclectic small towns anywhere in the Blue Ridge.
 The Chantilly Farm Campground is an excellent and picturesque choice to park your home away from home.